michaelmagee/magee-ms3/README.md

 - Table of contents generated with markdown-toc: http://ecotrust-canada.github.io/markdown-toc/
 - Cool Excel to markdown utility by DaveJ: https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/
 - Secret Key generation from: https://randomkeygen.com/  as suggested by CI
+- Using BCRYPT for hashing by Brian my mentor.
+- Excellent examples provided by Code Institute for the Task Manager.

 ### Environment